jeff-burright/Autopilot_ESP32_wifi/README.md

 **The Plot Device.
 ESP32 Wheel/Tiller Autopilot, Version 1.4  (with parts list and build info!).**

-**See Version 1.5 for pilot control via ESP-NOW using a LilyGo T-Watch S3**
+**See the Version 1.5 branch of this repo for pilot control via ESP-NOW using a LilyGo T-Watch S3**

 Arduino autopilot for ESP32 with wired compass.
 Fast WiFi control and auto-updating heading/rudder readings via an HTML interface from any device with a browser (no app or internet needed).
 The code also supports a physical control box with an on/off toggle button and an LCD screen, plus a small infrared remote for line of sight control to a sensor.